 My next hearing session will be held on October 4, 2020.
 Will the State Council transfer the case in which it is a defendant and be neutral and impartial?
 Will the next judgment be different from the others that preceded it?
 Is Egypt honest in empowering women and applying its women empowerment strategy?
 Will Egyptian leadership commit to the UN SDGs, 2030 roadmap, and African Agenda?
 The coming days and judgments will be true answers to these questions and others.

-Editor’s note: Omnia’s October 4 hearing was adjourned to October 31, when a judgement on her case is anticipated.
+Editor’s note: Omnia’s October 4 hearing was adjourned to October 31, when her legal challenge was subsequently rejected.

 The right to justice: Articles 92, 93, 94, 97, 99 of the Egyptian Constitution.

 The right of appointment on objective criteria: Article 14 of the Egyptian Constitution.